-In 2000 I graduated with a degree in Business Management from Pepperdine University which led to a career in online marketing but my heart always pulls me back to being creative.
+In 2000 I graduated with a degree in Business Management from Pepperdine University which led to a career in Online Marketing, but my heart always pulls me back to being creative.
 I purchased my first DSLR in 2001 to take photos of my children and my arts and crafts endeavors.
-Once in a while I would edit a photo in Photoshop but it hadn’t lit a fire in me yet.
+Once in a while I would edit a photo in Photoshop, but it hadn’t lit a fire in me yet.

-I enjoy capturing people and moments in time and knowing that these images are simply a reminder of a future memory that has passed and will never happen again.
-I don’t believe that photos should be perfect, they’re merely a snapshot of what is happening at that unique moment in time.
+I enjoy capturing people and moments in time and knowing that these images are simply a reminder of a memory that has passed and will never happen again.
+I don’t believe that photos should be perfect, they’re merely a piece of what is happening at that unique moment in time.